KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 * Structuring Logos
 * Christos Incarnate

-The persistent principle-name is the unifying element.
+The persistent principle-name is the element of continuity.

 ---